 The Aftermath of World War II

-After World War II, Germany was divided into four occupation zones controlled by the Allied forces: the United States, Great Britain, France, and the Soviet Union.
-Berlin, the capital of Germany, was also split into four sectors, each controlled by one of the Allied countries mentioned above.
+After World War II, Germany was divided into four occupation zones controlled by the Allied forces: Great Britain, France and the Soviet Union.
+The United States, the USSR, Great Britain and France also split Berlin its capital into four sectors, with each being controlled by one of those Allied countries.

 The Rise of the Cold War